juanblasmdq/my-backup-tool/README.md

 # My backup tool
-**A python script to create a zip file containing all the files and folders of a selected path (via CLI), in a user define backup folder**
+**A python script to create a zip file containing all the files and folders of a selected path (either via CLI or config.ini file), in a user define backup folder**

 # How to install and use
 1. Download or clone code using either 'Download as ZIP' or wirting ```git clone https://github.com/juanblasmdq/my-backup-tool.git``` in a Terminal (requires to have Git installed and configured)